 “Brìghde— By the bye, how in God’s name do you pronounce your name?”

 “Thank you.
-Do not expect me to pronounce it in Gaelic, Brigit.”
+Do not expect me to pronounce it in Gaelic, Bridget.”

 The writing implements arrived.
 Brìghde looked at Grimme.
-“What shall I say?”
+“Do you have anything you want to say?”

 Brìghde sat up and began to write. “‘Dearest Baldy—’”